 30. Para 1-10 Who may require changes be made to an evaluation report?

-A: Except to comply with this regulation and DA Pam 623–3, no person may require changes be made to an evaluation report
+A: no person may require changes be made to an evaluation report.

 31. Para 1-10 Who will point out obvious inconsistencies or administrative errors to the appropriate rating officials?

-A: Members of the rating chain, the BN/BDE S1 and/or servicing administrative office, or HQDA
+A: Members of the rating chain, the BN/BDE S1, or HQDA.

-32. Para 1-11 What must a CDR or commandant that discovers an evaluation report rendered by a subordinate or a subordinate command may be illegal, unjust, or otherwise in violation of regulation?
+32. Para 1-11 What must a CDR or commandant that discovers an evaluation report rendered by a subordinate do if an ER may be illegal, unjust, or otherwise in violation of regulation?

 33. Para 1-11 What matters will a Commander’s inquiry be confined to?

-A: matters related to the clarity of the evaluation report, the facts contained in the evaluation report, the compliance of the evaluation with policy and procedures established by HQDA, and the conduct of the rated Soldier and members of the rating chain
+A: matters related to the clarity of the evaluation report, the facts contained in the evaluation report, and the conduct of the rated Soldier and members of the rating chain.

 34. Para 1-11 Can the Commander direct that an evaluation report be changed?

-35. Para 1-12 Can you request the NCOER prepared by a previous unit on a Soldier?
+35. Para 1-12 Can an ER prepared by a previous unit on a Soldier be requested?

 36. Para 2-3 Who establishes a rating chain?